France-Travail/happy_vllm/examples/function_tools/README.md

 # Functions calling
+Function calling

 ## Deploy a new function
-To avoid repeatedly specifying all attributes related to tools and tool_choice when using functions calling, you can create a classe inheriting from ```functions.ToolFunctions```.
+To avoid repeatedly specifying all attributes related to tools and tool_choice when using functions calling, you can create a class inheriting from ```functions.ToolFunctions```.

 You need to instantiate 4 attributes:
  - description (string)